 Termite infestations can cause major structural damage, which can lead to significant safety hazards.
 For example, termites may chew through electrical wires which could cause a fire in the home.

 What’s worse is that standard household insurance usually doesn’t cover termite damage.
 The type of destruction these little critters can cause to your home could cause hundreds to thousands of dollars in repairs since they can eat their way into the ceiling, basement, and through your foundation floor.
+Yes, white ants can be a big problem.
+They can potentially put your house and structure at stake if you don’t take care of them.

 Apart from wood, termites also destroy plaster, insulation, and metal siding.
 So, regardless of what a house is made of, everyone is at risk of termite infestation.
 But the earlier you notice an infestation, the better your chances are to reverse any damage they may have caused.